glopop/shakespeare_GPT/README.md

    `from collections import defaultdict`

 A text file containing Shakespeare’s works (shakespeare.txt).
 Make sure you have the right to use it for this project.
+For my project, I found the website [Gutenberg](#https://www.gutenberg.org/) where anyone can access a wide variety of texts from many authors that are free to use.

 ## TASKS
 ### TASK 1: DATA PREPARATION 📝